 - If the CQL on-site staff member either displays COVID-related symptoms or tests positive for COVID following the visit (in alignment with CDC or the country’s public health guidelines), CQL will notify the organizational contact via email within one business day.

 - CQL will be aware of, and sensitive to, COVID-related risks as well as people’s comfort level with direct interactions.

 - CQL reserves the right to change any in-person activity to a virtual activity.

 As we have been since the onset of COVID-19 in early 2020, we are closely monitoring the situation and will make adjustments to our plans and protocols in order to remain responsive to the pandemic.
-CQL will post additional information, including updates to our protocols and travel plans, as soon as possible.
+CQL will post additional information, including updates to our protocols, as they become available.

 CQL will continue to be flexible in how we carry out the activities related to our core services of accreditation, training, and certification.
 We appreciate how understanding our partners have been throughout these unprecedented times.

 If you have any questions, comments, and/or concerns specific to your service activities, or if you would like to request additional precautions, please contact Gretchen Block, CQL’s Director of Partner Engagement.